GoogleCloudPlatform/dataflow-video-analytics/README.md

 # Video Analytics Solution Using Dataflow & Video AI
-This repo contains a series of reference implementations for video analytics solution by using Dataflow & Video AI.
-Goal for this  code repo is to provide an easy to use end to end solution to process large scale unstructured video data by bringing multiple data streams together  to drive insight using Video AI.
+This repo contains a reference implementations for a series of  video analytics solutions by using Dataflow & Video AI.
+The goal is to provide an easy to use end to end solution to process large scale unstructured video data by bringing multiple data streams together to drive insight using Video AI.

-1. Near realtime object detection  in video clips  by using Video Intelligence API.
-2. Streaming Live Video Analytics (coming soon!).

 ## Table of Contents
 * [Object Detection in Video Clips](#object-detection-in-video-clips).